 Authority source

-Niacinamide is a form of vitamin B3 that helps improve the skin's appearance.
-It can make skin look smoother and reduce redness.
+Niacinamide is a form of vitamin B3 that helps improve the look and feel of skin.
+It can make skin appear smoother, reduce redness, and strengthen its protective barrier.

 What it is

-Niacinamide is a water-soluble vitamin that helps improve skin barrier function and reduce inflammation.
+Niacinamide is a water-soluble vitamin that helps skin cells function better and supports a healthy skin barrier.

 Found in